International

 General Information

-Austria is home to a flourishing economy, extremely high purchasing power (recently hit by high inflation) and high social stability.
-The country’s geographic location gives it an undeniable strategic advantage.
-Many businesses have their general headquarters for Central and Eastern Europe, the natural and traditional market for Austria, in Vienna.
-Germany and Italy are Austria’s main competitors.
-The Austrian market is dominated by large businesses and commercial presence is crucial for developing a significant share in the market.
-The corporate tax rate stands at 25%.
-Some entities, such as trusts, benefit from specific tax regulations which can be advantageous.
-On the other hand, the tax rates for individuals are higher than those in France.
+Austria has a thriving economy, strong purchasing power (recently impacted by heavy inflation), and great social stability.
+The geographical position of this country gives it an undeniable strategic advantage.
+Many companies have their headquarters in Vienna for Central and Eastern Europe, a natural and traditional market for Austria.
+German and Italian competition is dominant.
+The Austrian market is rather reserved for large companies and a commercial presence is essential to develop a significant market share.
+The IS corporate tax rate is 25%.
+Certain entities, such as foundations, benefit from special taxation which can prove advantageous.
+On the other hand, taxation relating to individuals is heavier than in France.

 Means of Payment & Banking Specificities